edwinwright/claude-plugins-work/plugins/delivery-design/README.md

 # delivery-design

-A Claude Code plugin that takes an idea through product → feature → tickets → publish, with all source-of-truth documents co-located with the code.
+A Claude plugin (Claude Code and Cowork) that takes an idea through product → feature → tickets → publish, with all source-of-truth documents co-located with the code.

 > [!model] Mental Model
 > - **One source of truth: local markdown files in the repo.** Linear and other tools are sync targets, never the source.
 > - **Docs that explain the code live with the code.** Decision records, glossary, domain model, agent instructions — in-repo.
 > - **A doc is worth writing only if its "why" can't be recovered from the code.** That single test gates every decision record.
 > - **Don't invent formats that already have standards.** Agent context → `AGENTS.md`.
 Decisions → Decision Record.
-Cross-feature scope → Initiative.
 > - **Skills handle procedures; `AGENTS.md` handles always-true rules.** Only put things in `AGENTS.md` that are short, always-true, and non-inferable from the code.

 ---